I’m not as mobile as I used to be, can I still play with my grandkids?

 The concept is simple—make up a story based on 3 random images.
 Start by picking out 3 images and looking at them.
 If your grandkids can write, you can take a few minutes separately to write down your stories, and come together after to exchange them.

-If you’re looking for a quick-start version of this game, you can use these 3 images; a horse, a colourful alleyway at night, and an orange cut in half.
+If you’re looking for a quick-start version of this game, you can use these 3 images; a horse, a colorful alleyway at night, and an orange cut in half.
 (From left-to-right, photos via Pexels by: Jose Aragones, Sunyu Kim, Delphine Hourlay)

 If they are too young to write themselves, you can help them to write, or take turns making up stories out loud.
 Either way, it’s loads of fun to see the different ways everyone interprets the images.